manabie-com/manabie-com.github.io/content/posts/integration-test-code-coverage-in-go/index.md

 ```

-And our TestRun uses the context to exit once the context is canceled.
+Our TestRun uses the same context to run the service.

 ```go
 func TestRun(t *testing.T) {